DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/07-part3.md

 worker) assists some people within the community with the means to acquire internet.
-This might also apply to those who understand that satellite internet is available, but have decided that it is too difficult to acquire, but those who have no knowledge of it will remain in the dark.
-Dense community ties can therefore restrict information, and be an obstacle to technology diffusion and development more generally.[^49] Even if some level of adoption occurs, places such as Imangara and Mungalawurru, which do not have a permanent youth worker or media center, are likely to have fewer of the ‘weak ties’ that might provide particular digital literacies and skills, such as Garage Band, which have become popular elsewhere.[^50] Uses, and not just adoption, can thus be defined by the absence of weak ties.
+This might also apply to those who understand that satellite internet is available, but have decided that it is too difficult to acquire, so those who have no knowledge of it will remain in the dark.
+Dense community ties can therefore restrict information, and be an obstacle to technology diffusion and development more generally.[^49] Even if some level of adoption occurs, places such as Imangara and Mungalawurru, which do not have a permanent youth worker or media center, are likely to have fewer of the ‘weak ties’ that might provide particular digital literacies and skills, such as GarageBand, which have become popular elsewhere.[^50] Uses, and not just adoption, can thus be defined by the absence of weak ties.